Benzenesulfonyl chloride

 Benzenesulfonyl chloride is an organosulfur compound with the formula C_{6}H_{5}SO_{2}Cl.
 It is a colourless viscous oil that dissolves in organic solvents, but reacts with compounds containing reactive N-H and O-H bonds.
 It is mainly used to prepare sulfonamides and sulfonate esters by reactions with amines and alcohols, respectively.
-The closely related compound toluenesulfonyl chloride is often preferred analogue because it is a solid at room temperature and easier to handle.
+The closely related compound toluenesulfonyl chloride is often preferred for laboratory use because it is a solid at room temperature and easier to handle.

 Production

 The compound is prepared by the chlorosulfonation of benzene: